Chart Color Schemes

 Population growth drivers in Gilles Plains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the suburb of Gilles Plains is around 4,076, reflecting a decrease of 25 people since the 2021 Census.
-The resident population estimate by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 was 4,061, with an additional 14 validated new addresses since the Census date contributing to this figure.
-This results in a population density ratio of 2,315 persons per square kilometer, placing Gilles Plains in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver for population growth in the area, contributing approximately 87.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, the Gilles Plains statistical area's population is estimated at around 4,305.
+This reflects an increase of 204 people since the 2021 Census, which reported a population of 4,101.
+The change is inferred from AreaSearch's estimate of 4,177 residents following examination of ABS ERP data released in Jun 2024 and 14 validated new addresses since the Census date.
+This results in a density ratio of 2,446 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population